 There are preset profiles for different output devices, video and audio filters, fades, subtitles, and lots of customizable encoding options.

 The main downside of Avidemux is that you can’t combine videos that are different heights or widths.
 This won’t matter if you’re putting footage all shot using the same smartphone or screen capture tool, but can be inconvenient if your media come from different sources.
 To get around it, you have to resize each clip separately, export it, then make a new project.
 It’s not a serious issue, but the developers are aware and it should be resolved in a future update.

-A Windows Movie Maker lookalike that layers new features on top of the old
+A free video editor that layers new features on top of old